-Our youth ministry programs focus on children in grades 6 through 12, with special tween programming for those in grades 4 through 6.
+Our youth ministry programs focus on children in grades 6–12, with special tween programming for those in grades 4–6.
 Throughout the year, we offer a range of opportunities to come together, share, learn, and grow as Christians.

-For questions on any of the Youth Ministry programs, contact The Rev. Heather Schoenewolf, Associate Pastor for Educational Ministries by email or by phone, (412) 441-3800 x21.
-Note that many programs, including Church School and Club 116, require this Enrollment Form 2016–2017.
+For questions on any of the Youth Ministry programs, contact The Rev. Heather Schoenewolf, associate pastor for Educational Ministries by email or by phone at 412.441.3800 x21.
+Note that many programs, including Church School and Club One Sixteen, require this Enrollment Form 2016–2017.
 Please click to download the PDF; fill it in and return.

 Sunday Morning Church School